anza-xyz/pinocchio/README.md

 By default, Pinocchio is a `no_std` crate.
 This means that it does not use any code from the standard (`std`) library.
 While this does not affect how Pinocchio is used, there is a one particular apparent difference.
 Helpers that need to allocate memory, such as fetching `SlotHashes` sysvar data, are not available.
-To enable these helpers, the `std` feature must be enabled when adding Pinocchio as a dependency:
+To enable these helpers, the `alloc` feature must be enabled when adding Pinocchio as a dependency:
 ```
-pinocchio = { version = "0.10.0", features = ["std"] }
+pinocchio = { version = "0.10.0", features = ["alloc"] }
 ```
+The `alloc` feature uses the `alloc` crate.

 ## Advance entrypoint configuration